-A Continuity of Operations Plan (COOP) will document how the division or department will perform essential operations during an emergency situation or long-term disruption, which might last from 2 days to several weeks.
-The plan will identify mission-critical functions, departmental communication methods, and alternate personnel, systems and locations.
-Each University division needs a COOP to ensure the University can respond effectively to a variety of situations.
+A Continuity of Operations Plan (CoOP) documents how the division or department performs essential operations in an emergency situation or during long-term disruptions, which might last from 2 days to several weeks.
+The plan identifies mission-critical functions, departmental communication methods, and alternate personnel, systems and locations.
+Each University division needs a CoOP to ensure the University can respond effectively to a variety of situations.

 Create a Continuity of Operations Plan for your department

 Creating a continuity of operations plan is a team effort and a guided process which will pull from your understanding of department operations with Emergency Management’s expertise in preparing for contingencies.
-The University has implemented a new software product, Boise State Ready, that automates the CoOP process.
+The University has implemented a software product, Boise State Ready, that automates the CoOP process.
 Click the link below to access Boise State Ready.

 Key Planning Principles

-- The focus of a COOP should be on essential functions, not particular people.
+- The focus of Boise State’s continuity of operations plans is on essential functions.
 Essential functions and those who can fulfill those functions will change, depending on the situation.

-- The functions of a department does not change in a COOP; departments not normally responsible for food, shelter, security, etc. do not need to plan to assume those responsibilities.
+- The functions of a department do not change in continuity mode.
+Departments not normally responsible for food, shelter, security, etc. do not need to plan to assume those responsibilities.

-- A plan will not cover all contingencies.
-Good planning, however, will allow for good decision making in the midst of a crisis.
+- A plan does not cover all contingencies, however, good planning allows for good decision making in the midst of a crisis.

 Information and Resources

-- In an emergency, all or part of offices, records, and equipment may be inaccessible
+- In an emergency, all or parts of offices, records, and equipment may be inaccessible.

-- Data network, communications, and utility services may be disrupted in the one facility or campus-wide
+- Data networks, communications, and utility services may be disrupted in one facility or campus-wide.

-- An emergency event may directly impact staff members, limiting their ability to come to work
+- An emergency event may directly impact staff members, limiting their ability to complete work.

-Boise State Ready will help you focus on how your functions can continue, even if at a lower level of service.
-Boise State Ready can be accessed through this link: boisestate.kuali.co/ready/welcome
+- Boise State Ready will help you focus on how your functions can continue, even if at a lower level of service.